How to Plan an Incredible Family Trip to Japan in 2023/2024. Learn more.

-Japan, being a bucketlist trip destination for many travelers, especially attracts families with teenagers and retired couple.
+Japan, being a bucketlist trip destination for many travelers, especially attracts families with teenagers and couples.
 Besides nature, history, and modernity, Japan's unique and lively culture of sumo, samurai, anime, and sushi continues to draw curious visitors from all over the world.

 In this article, we'll explain everything you need to know for planning a trip to Japan, including how to budget, when you should visit, top places to go, how to get around, and more.

-Do I Need a Visa to Go to Japan?
+Do I Need a Visa to Visit Japan?

 With our experience traveling in Japan, we know it can be difficult to narrow down where you want to visit, in a place that has so many incredible destinations.
 Below are some of our favorite destinations according to our experience of traveling and planning holidays in Japan.